briankoser/sfc-listeners-guide/episodes/0006-the-state-of-the-superhero-movie.md

 Rumor: Marion Cotillard is Talia al Ghul

-Ryan Reynolds will do a Deadpool standalone movie <q class="archivist">finally made in 2016</q>
+Ryan Reynolds will do a Deadpool standalone movie <q class="archivist inline">finally made in 2016</q>

-Unbreakable will be a trilogy <q class="archivist">happened in 2016</q>
+Unbreakable will be a trilogy <q class="archivist inline">happened in 2016</q>

 # Main Topic